-Eccentric is Priscilla's middle name.
-Her rule-bending, unusual music and lyrics range from the deeply personal to absurdly funny.
-With a keen eye and empathetic observations, Priscilla wades into the waters of social issues.
-Her songs could bring biting satire, be confessional ballads, or just plain fun.
-Her upcoming Folk CD, working title of “Heed the Red Flags," is projected for a 2018 release.
+Priscilla Sanders' rule-bending music and lyrics range from the deeply personal to the absurdly funny.
+With keen observations, Priscilla wades into the waters of social issues.
+Her songs can bring biting satire, and range from confessional ballads to just plain fun.
+Her upcoming folk CD is projected for a fall 2018 release.

-Priscilla moved back to Nashville (she grew up in nearby Murfreesboro) the summer of 2015 after living in Maui, Hawaii for several years.
-She was in the Pop & Country cover duo, Sanders & Kalaway with fellow singer/songwriter Bentley Kalaway doing shows at house concerts, benefits, and in clubs.
+In the spring of 2018, Priscilla moved to Portland, Oregon to join the eclectic and often whimsical music scene.
+Most recently, she was living and doing solo music shows in her hometown of Nashville, having relocated there the summer of 2015 after living on Maui, Hawaii for several years.
+There she was in a Pop & Country cover duo, Sanders & Kalaway with fellow singer/songwriter Bentley Kalaway doing shows at house concerts, benefits, and in clubs.
 She also sang and wrote with Miss Meaghan Owens as the Coconut Cowgirls.

 People often ask her, “Why did you leave paradise?”
 The answer is that as beautiful and fun Maui is, it just didn’t have the opportunities for original music that the “mainland” does.
 She also began to feel a little too removed from US politics and the rest of the country.
-Maui will always live in her heart - it is a special place but Priscilla appreciated the inspiration of being back in Music City.
-She studied with guitar teachers Ellen Britton and Regi Wooten and wrote lots of songs.
-She is about to make a move to another music city, Portland, Oregon in March.
+Maui will always live in her heart - it is a special place but Priscilla appreciated the inspiration of being back in Music City and now Portland.

 Priscilla has a background of stand-up comedy, improv, and acting as well as penning three one-woman shows that had performances in New York, Nashville, and Los Angeles.
 You can hear these influences in songs like, “Walking Run-on Sentence,” “Heed the Red Flags,” “Dear Glass Ceiling,” and “79%.”
 Through the years, Priscilla also sang lead and backup vocals with classic rock cover bands while playing keys and released an indie pop CD, Ride a Wave with Me, in 2004.